+- a) Individual adult exhibitors

-- b) Individual junior exhibitors - c) School Groups.
+- b) Individual junior exhibitors

+- c) School Groups.
 Limited to one entry per class room.
 Any plants not in Classes A F

 A collection of a variety of plants of similar culture planted in one container.
 Minimum of three plants to a maximum of 10 plants per container.
 Troughs not exceeding 24 in. \times 8 in. or pots not exceeding 12 in. in diameter.